servo-php/fluidxml/documents/Getting-Started.md

 > ```

-## Accessing The DOMNode APIs
+## Accessing The Node Content

 FluidXML wraps the DOMNode native APIs extending them but without reimplementing<br/>
 what is already convenient to use.

-If you need access to the DOMNode instances, they can be retrieved from a query<br/>
-in different ways.
+To access the node content after a query we can use the DOMNode own methods.

-Accessing the query results as array is one way.
+Accessing the query result as array or iterating it returns the DOMNode unwrapped.

 ```php
 $chapters = $book->query('//chapter');